drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 `DenseNet201` is ideal for histopathology because it can capture complex patterns in tissue morphology and structure.

 ### Building the Model
-#### Load the Pre-trained Base Model**
+#### Load the Pre-trained Base Model
-We start with the **DenseNet201** model pretrained on ImageNet, leveraging its knowledge of general features like edges and textures.
+I start with the **DenseNet201** model pretrained on ImageNet, leveraging its knowledge of general features like edges and textures.

 ```python
 from tensorflow.keras.applications import DenseNet201